WHAT IS HOLY COMMUNION?

 Prayers of Intercession conclude this section of the service.
 These are prayers, said aloud by a memebr of the clergy or congregation where we bring before God the needs of the Church, the world, our local community, the suffering, people in need (such as those who are unwell), those who have died, and those mourning them and finally for ourselves for God’s guidance and help through the coming week.

-THE LITURGY OF THE SACRAMENT - WE CELEBRATE HOLY COMMUNION
+WE CELEBRATE HOLY COMMUNION

 Christ's Peace is shared by greeting each other with a handshake, a hug or even a wave, and we say "Peace be with you".